mriesch-tum/mbsolve/README.md

 - MATLAB scripts: The examples read the simulation results and plot them.
   See tools/matlab.

-- Loadleveler: Example scripts for the loadleveler batch scheduler.
+- Slurm scripts: Example scripts for the Slurm Workload Manager.
-  See tools/loadleveler.
+  See tools/slurm.

 Dependencies
 --------------------